Solange Knowles Combines a Du-Rag and Halo Headpiece at Met Gala Hours After Asking Twitter to Choose Her Gown

 Beyoncé may have skipped the Met Gala this year, but Solange Knowles is back on the red carpet!

 The singer, 31, opted for an structural black Iris van Herpen dress to pay tribute to this year’s Met Gala theme “Heavenly Bodies: Fashion and the Catholic Imagination.”
-And while many attendees were channeling the heavens with gilded headdresses, Solange combined her halo piece with a black du-rag.
+And while many attendees were channeling the heavens with gilded headdresses, Solange combined her halo piece with a black du-rag and custom accessories by Brother Vellies.

 “I feel heavenly in black,” she tweeted before arriving on the red carpet.